Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="Authentication"></a>
 ### 3.2 Authentication and authorization mechanism

-Authentication and authorization might be implemented using google Firebase.
+Authentication and authorization might be implemented using Google Firebase.
 It's available for Android as well as for iOS.
-User roles described in [System Actors section](#systemactors).
+User roles are described in [System Actors section](#systemactors).

 Authentication should be available with